gridplay/bloodwars.online/README.md

-# BWS
+# EoEs
-Server in java for the Bloodwars Online MMO
+Server in java for the Eclipse of Eternity

-BWS stands for BloodWars Server
+EoEs stands for Eclipse of Eternity Server

 Still setting up the code work with Unity.